Peroneal Tendonitis Treatment in Dallas, Frisco, Prosper, and Wylie, Texas

 - Feelings of weakness or instability in the foot

 While it is rare for both peroneal tendons to rupture, it is possible.
 In most cases, if one tendon tears, the other will function in its place.
-It is imperative that you seek immediate medical attention if you suspect a ruptured tendon.
+It’s important to seek immediate medical attention if you suspect a peroneal tendon tear.

 Diagnosis of Peroneal Tendon Injuries

 Sometimes, these injuries are accompanied by other similar injuries, such as a high ankle sprain.
-It is even possible to experience nerve damage as a result of a serious injury.
+It is even possible to experience nerve damage due to a serious injury.
 Chronic overuse injuries involve repetitive ankle motion and may be as mild as a stretched ligament.
 Depending on the extent of your injury, we will develop a personalized treatment plan for you.

 Peroneal Tendonitis Treatment